LeeVaughn/100-days-of-code/log.md

 **Thoughts:** I was able to get the game to work the way I initially planned it.
 I have few things I would like to tweak but since the purpose of the game was to practice my JavaScript and the JS is finished I will probably wait and work on it once I am able to make a proper HTML interface.

 **Link to work:** <a href="https://github.com/LeeVaughn/Hot-In-Here-Game/commit/7ebcca652a8232b57acd2da826fccd5c21a31a07#diff-db8f629adc6c4c33f29613cfb71a6038">scripts.js</a>

+### Day 18: December 11, 2017

+**Today's Progress**: Worked on some JavaScript lessons at fCC.

+**Thoughts:** Not sure if the questions just weren't wordly clearly but my brain felt like mush today.
+Took me much longer to solve problems than is usually does.

+**Link to work:** <a href="https://www.freecodecamp.org/leevaughn">Link</a> to fCC profile showing lessons completed on 12/11.